 Batch Number and Expiration

 Every COA should reference a specific batch/lot number that matches the vial label.
 This ensures traceability.
-Expiration dates reflect stability testing data — lyophilized peptides stored properly at -20°C typically remain stable for 2+ years.
+Expiration dates reflect stability testing data — lyophilized peptides stored properly at -20°C (-4°F) typically remain stable for 2+ years.

 Why Third-Party Testing Matters